map5nl/map5topo.nl/docs/src/create/method.md

 The "DEV" server is topo.map5.nl.
 This server always has the latest version of the GitHub repo `main` branch.
 Whenever something is changed in the repo, that code is refreshed (via a GitHub Workflow).
-Further Workflow actions depend on the directory the change was made.
+Further Workflow actions depend on the directory in which the change was made.

 Whenever something is committed/pushed, a GitHub Workflow is started (from within GitHub) that applies to the directory where a change was made.
 If multiple directories are changed, multiple Workflows are started.